To read the texts click on the texts: Ezek37:12-14; Rom 8:8-11; Jn 11:1-45

 Why do we keep visiting the old and infirm and those in hospitals when we have no miracle drug to take away their pain?
 Why do we commit ourselves to the political process when there is so much cynicism and a malaise of despair in politics today?
-Why does the Church, through her priests, religious and laity, continue to reach out to those in need despite the tremendous opposition by vested interests and the attempts at destruction of those works by those who cannot bear to see the poor get their due and rights?
-The prime reason is because we continue to believe that God is still in charge, and so we hope that with his help we will overcome.
+Why does the Church through her priests, religious and laity continue to reach out to those in need despite the tremendous opposition by vested interests and the attempts at destruction of those works by those who cannot bear to see the poor get their due and rights?
+The prime reason is because we continue to believe that God is still in charge, that he is still in control and that with his help and hope in him we will overcome.

-Martha, the sister of Lazarus, despite her verbal acceptance of Jesus as the Resurrection and the Life, did not accept that her brother would be raised and brought back to life again.
-This is why when Jesus asks for the stone to be removed from the tomb, her focus is on the smell of death.
-The reason for Jesus’ great distress was probably not because the people did not believe that he, who stood among them, was the source of life, not even because he was forced to perform a miracle in public with the crowd present, but in all probability because of what sin and death had done to humanity, They had succeeded in robbing humanity of hope.
+Martha, the sister of Lazarus, despite her verbal acceptance of Jesus as the Resurrection and the Life, did not expect that her brother would be raised and brought back to life again.
+This is why when Jesus asks for the stone to be removed from the tomb, her focus is the smell of death.
+The reason for Jesus’ great distress was not because of the insincerity of the mourners, nor because the people did not believe that he was the source of life and stood among them, not even because he was forced to perform a miracle in public with the crowd present, but in all probability because of what sin and death had done to humanity.
+They had succeeded in robbing humanity of hope.
 The tears that Jesus sheds, while being an acknowledgement of what sin and death are capable of doing, are not tears of despair.
-Physical death is indeed difficult to accept but it surely is not the end.
+Physical death is indeed difficult to accept, but it surely is not the end.
 Thus, we are not asked not to weep, but only not to give in to despair, not to lose hope.

 However tempting it might be, however human, however understandable, hopeless despair is not a Christian way of living.
-However painful our circumstances, and however agonizing our honest questions – about job loss, wayward children, financial disaster, chronic sickness, destruction of works and institutions that have been painstakingly built, false allegations made by vested interests – ultimately things will get worse, for nothing can compare to the horrible specter of death that await us all.
-But Christian faith believes that God in Christ will conquer and transform even death, the ultimate enemy.
+However painful our current circumstances, and however agonizing our honest questions—about job loss, wayward children, financial disaster, chronic sickness, destruction of works and institutions that have been painstakingly built, false allegations made by vested interests—ultimately things will get worse, for nothing can compare to the horrible specter of death that awaits us all.
+But Christian faith believes that God in Christ will conquer and transform even that ultimate enemy death.

 We can make some choices about how we get to Easter.
-We can choose to focus on the things of the world that distract us and drain our life from us.
-We can choose to discriminate against some, because they are different or think differently.
-We can go for those things that offer a false sense of power based on material things.
-We can choose to believe that we are individually more important than who we are together, as a family.
+We can choose not to focus on the things of the world that distract us and drain our life from us.
+We can choose to resist loving or accepting some more than others because they are different or think differently.
+We can deny those things that satisfy a sense of artificial power based on material things.
+We can choose to nurture a sense that we are individually more important than who we are together, as a family.